 - Betta fish.

 - Hermit crabs.

 - Snails .

-In our opinion, the Coralife Biocube 29 is a really nice tank (you can check the current price here).
+In our opinion, the Coralife Biocube 29 is a really nice tank (you can check the current price at Amazon here).
 It comes with pretty much everything that a coral reef fish tank needs to survive and thrive.
 It may not be the biggest tank out there or have the most accessories, but it is a great starter option no doubt.